Diodora gibberula

 Diodora gibberula is a species of sea snail, a marine gastropod mollusk in the family Fissurellidae, the keyhole limpets.

 Description

 The size of the shell varies between 10 mm and 21 mm.
+The shell is found under stones on rocky bottoms of the infralittoral and circalittoral zones, at depths between about 2 and 10m.

 Distribution

 This marine species occurs from France to West Africa and the Cape Verdes; in the Mediterranean Sea.